.

 2010 Confidence(s) de Seguin - edges normal cuvée with more concentration and depth.
 Exceptional stuff.
 95+p.

-Tuesday the 29th September
+Tuesday the 29th of September

-2005 La Tour Haut Brion - very well-knitted wine with fine midpalate and fine acidity, well-balanced with tasty cherry fruit and a long sweet finish.
+2005 La Tour Haut Brion - very well-knitted wine with fine midpalate and acidity, well-balanced with tasty cherry fruit and a long sweet finish.
 91+p.

 Les Carmes Haut Brion

-New cellar at Les Carmes Haut Brion (Copyright: Philippe Labeguerie)
+The new cellar at Les Carmes Haut Brion (Copyright: Philippe Labeguerie)

-,Two famous French architects were hired by the new owner to design a new cellar Copyright Giorgio Bocoshvili)
+, The new owner hired two famous French architects to design a new cellar Copyright Giorgio Bocoshvili)

 Stephanie Libreau and Guillaume Pouthier

-I was treated with a little vertical tasting of Les Carmes - 2012, 2010, 2007 and 2005.
+I was treated to a vertical tasting of Les Carmes - vintages 2012, 2010, 2007, and 2005.

-2007 (55% M, 30% CF and 15% CS) expressed softness spiciness, nice acidity, smoky fruit and light structure.
+2007 (55% M, 30% CF, and 15% CS) expressed softness, spiciness, nice acidity, smoky fruit, and light structure.
 Quite mature already and ready for consumption.
 87p.

-Short but incredibly interesting visit!
+Short but exciting visit!

 Chateau Mangot